kaloz/mwlwifi/README.md

     Note: After hostapd package 2016-06-15, this commit is already included.

 * In order to let STA mode to support 160 MHz operation, mac80211 package should be 2016-10-08 or later.
+* WiFi device does not use HT rates when using TKIP as the encryption cipher.
+  If you want to have good performance, please use AES only.